Solar panels can boost home values by up to $79,000

 • Unbiased Energy Advisors ready to help

 For years, the solar industry relied on a 2019 Zillow study showing solar panels added about 4.1% to home values.
-But recent research conducted by SolarInsure provides a newer picture.
+But 2025 research conducted by SolarInsure provides a newer picture.
 It analyzed 5,000 California home sales between 2020 and 2023, comparing 2,350 homes with owned solar systems against 860 comparable homes without solar and 1,790 homes with third-party-owned solar.

 The findings are striking: Homes with owned solar panels sold for 5% to 10% more than similar homes without solar, a significant jump from Zillow's 2019 study.